Skip to main content

 If someone has a problem with your site, they'll most likely comment about it.
 Be on the lookout for these comments so you can fix things.

 If you feel like creating polls would be a little too much, you can also use session replay.
-Here's a handy guide that can teach you all about it.
+There are many handy guides online that can teach you all about it.

 Great customer experience drives sales and loyalty.